 The University of Dayton has contracted with International SOS (SOS) to provide worldwide medical, travel and security assistance and evacuation services for all faculty, staff and students participating in university-related international travel.
 Services include up-to-date reports on safety and security, health issues, medical referrals and vaccination requirements for individual countries.
 SOS offers UD travelers and their dependents travel, medical and security advice and services and protects against a variety of difficulties that could arise while abroad; however, the SOS is not a health insurance provider.
 The University of Dayton continues to require all students studying abroad, or faculty and staff traveling abroad on business, to maintain adequate health insurance coverage while overseas and expects students, faculty and staff to ensure that their policies cover them, and any specific personal issues, while abroad.

-For additional information about the UD International Travel Policy, please click here.
+For additional information about the UD International Travel Process, please click here.